blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 }
 ```

-We're getting into a bit of CSS syntax here, but it’s perhaps not as scary as it first appears.
+We're getting into some CSS syntax here, but it’s perhaps not as scary as it first appears.
 Let’s break it down.

-In CSS, text that's in between `/*` and `*/` is ignored by the browser.
-It’s just a way for you to write your own notes, called _comments_.
+In CSS, the browser ignores text between `/*` and `*/`.
+It’s a way to write notes to yourself—or others reading your source code—called _comments_.
 In this case, the comments help to separate the code into related groups.

 The bit that says `:root` means that the following block of code—the part between the squiggly brackets, `{}`—applies to the whole page.
 Ignore `::backdrop` for now.

-Inside the squiggly brackets we find a list of _properties_.
+Inside the squiggly brackets, we find a list of _properties_.
 We've seen CSS properties in a previous chapter.
 For example, we used `columns: 2` on the resume page to arrange a bulleted list into two columns.
 In that case, `columns` is a _property_ and `2` is a _value_.

 Any property that starts with `--` is a _custom property_, or _variable_.
 It’s a way to reuse a value in multiple places.
-For example, if we had a variable `--accent: blue`, we could make different elements use the `--accent` color.
-And if we ever decided to make the accent another color, say `red`, we could update it in the one place—by writing `--accent: red`—and every element that’s using the `--accent` variable will be updated automatically.
+For example, if we had a variable `--accent: blue`, we could simultaneously use the `--accent` color in multiple elements.
+And if we ever decided to make the accent another color, say `red`, we could update it in one place—by writing `--accent: red`—and every element using the `--accent` variable will be updated automatically.

-Looking back at the Simple.css code above, we can see that we have two groups of variables.
-There are properties related to the fonts being used followed by a list of color-related variables that represent what Simple calls the "default (light) theme."
+Looking back at the Simple.css code above, we see that we have two groups of variables.
+There are properties related to the fonts used, followed by a list of color-related variables representing what Simple calls the "default (light) theme."

 We'll look at fonts later.
 Let’s first look at the colors.

-Most of the color variables in this case are represented as hex codes.
-All you need to know about hex codes is they are one of several ways you can specify a color in CSS.
-Go to just about any search engine and search for "color picker."
+In this case, most of the color variables are represented as hex codes.
+All you need to know about hex codes is that they are one of several ways to specify a color in CSS.
+Go to almost any search engine and search for "color picker."
 You’ll be greeted with a widget you can use to pick out a color and retrieve its hex code along with other formats.

-Okay so how do we set our own colors?
-Do we just change them here inside `simple.css`?
+Okay, so how do we set our own colors?
+Do we change them here inside `simple.css`?
 You *could* do that; it would work.
 But there’s a better way.

 ## Creating a custom stylesheet

 CSS stands for _Cascading Style Sheets_.
 The _cascading_ bit is particularly useful.
-Putting it simply, it means the order of CSS rules matter—rules that come later override rules before them.
-For our purposes, it means we can create our own CSS file and, so long as it’s processed by the browser _after_ `simple.css` is, the rules we write there will take precedence.
+Putting it simply, it means the order of CSS rules matters—rules that come later override rules before them.
+For our purposes, it means we can create our own CSS file, and so long as it’s processed by the browser _after_ `simple.css`, the rules we write there will take precedence.
 So we're not _changing_ `simple.css`.
 We're _overriding_ it.

 Create a file in your `assets/css` folder called `custom.css`.

-Now let’s hook it up to the site.
+Now, let’s hook it up to the site.
 You’ll need to do this for every page on your site, but let’s start with the homepage, the top-level `index.html` file.
 In the `<head>` section, we're already referencing `simple.css` with a `<link>` tag.
 Let’s do the same for our new `custom.css` file right underneath.
 Order matters here.
 We want our stylesheet to come after Simple's so we can override its variables.

 ```html
 <head>